 - 1/2 tsp. vanilla extract

-- 1 1/2 Tbsp. maple syrup (you can alternatively use honey or other sweetener of choice)
+- 1 1/2 Tbsp. maple syrup (you can alternatively use honey or an

 - Put your can of coconut milk in the fridge overnight to harden the fatty part of the coconut milk.
 You can not make this whipped cream without doing this step!